The church cannot be silent while the world addresses the worst social injustice of our times.

 - Injustice against women is horribly cruel in Asia, where millions of girls are aborted or abandoned at birth because of their gender.
 If they are fortunate enough to survive their earliest years, they can become child brides at the age of 9 or 10.
-Millions of girls in Asian countries, some as young as 6, are illegally trafficked all over the world.
+Millions of girls in Asian countries, some as young as 6, are illegally trafficked worldwide.
 The price for their sexual favors can be as low as 50 cents.

 Kristof believes that just as slavery was the key social justice issue of the 1800s, and freedom from tyrannical government was the overarching issue of the 1900s, justice for women and girls will become a primary focus in this century.
 I agree, but I wonder: Will the church sit back and watch secular activists address this cause, or will we enter the fray?